 Whatever you’ve written – from annual report to academic journal article to blog post, or anything in between – if you want it polished to publication standard, I can help.

 If you want to get a better understanding of the different types of editing and what they involve, see below.
-Or simply get in touch and I can have a look at your document to make an assessment of how I can best help you.
+Or simply get in touch and I can have a look at your document and assess how I can best meet your needs.